tengcharmaine/tp/docs/DeveloperGuide.md

 The `addnote` feature has the following operations in `ModelManager` which implements the `Model` interface:
 - `Model#setPerson`: Changes the note parameter of the target Person
-- `Model#isPersonDisplayed`: Checks if the `Person` has their notes displayed in the person notes panel
+- `Model#isPersonDisplayed`: Checks if the `Person` has their notes displayed in the patient notes panel
 - `Model#setDisplayedNote`: If `Model#isPersonDisplayed` returns true, the notes displayed will be updated

 Given below is an example usage scenario and how the add/replace note mechanism behaves at each step.

 Step 1.
 The user launches the application.
 The `AddressBook` will be initialized with the initial address book state.

 Step 2.
-The user executes `addnote T0123456A n\Covid` to add a note to the person in ClinicMate with the unique identification number `T0123456A`.
+The user executes `addnote T0123456A n\Covid` to add a note to the person in ClinicMate with the unique IC number `T0123456A`.
 The `addnote` command calls `Model#setPerson(Person target, Person editedPerson)`, causing the modified state of ClinicMate after the `addnote T0123456A n\Covid` command executes to be saved.

 <box type="info" seamless>